fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricNodeTransition.md

 ```

 ### -NodeInstanceId

-This is the NodeInstanceId of the target node.
-This value can be found by calling **Get-ServiceFabricNode** on the target node.
-For example, if the target node is "N0050", invoking "Get-ServiceFabricNode N0050" will return a Node object that has the NodeInstanceId inside.
+Specifies ID of the node instance that this cmdlet starts or stops.
+To obtain node instance IDs, run **Get-ServiceFabricNode** on the target node.
+For example, for the node N0050, the command `Get-ServiceFabricNode -NodeName "N0050"` returns a **Node** object that contains the node instance ID.

 ```yaml
 Type: BigInteger